A modern medium van with high payload ratings

 From launch in 2016, Peugeot chose to use the same 1.6-litre and 2.0-litre BlueHDi engines fitted to the previous-generation Expert, although they were modified for more power, better efficiency and thus lower CO2 emissions.

-All versions use a six-speed manual transmission with the exception of the 95hp 1.6 that comes with the choice of five-speed manual or ETG6 automated manual transmission, and the 180hp 2.0, which is exclusively available with the EAT6 automatic transmission.
+All versions use a six-speed manual transmission with the exception of the 95hp 1.6, which comes with the choice of five-speed manual or ETG6 automated manual transmission, and the 180hp 2.0, which is exclusively available with the EAT6 six-speed automatic transmission.

 Apart from the entry-level 95hp model, all versions are very quick off the mark.
-Even the 116hp 1.6 with 300kg on board we tested over hilly terrain could pull away from traffic lights with ease, while the top-of-the-range 180hp option is one of the most powerful vans on the market.
+Even the 116hp 1.6 with 300kg on board will pull away from traffic lights with ease and has no trouble tackling hilly terrain.
+The top-of-the-range 180hp option is one of the most powerful vans on the market.

-In order to meet new Euro 6D Temp emissions requirements, Peugeot has revised the Expert's engine range from May 2019 production onwards.
+In order to meet new emissions requirements, Peugeot revised the Expert's engine range from May 2019 production onwards.

 The 2.0-litre engines are fundamentally the same as before, with the same 120hp, 150hp and 180hp outputs.
 However the 180hp versions now gets an EAT8 eight-speed automatic for improved performance and efficiency.

 The 1.6-litre engine is dead, however.
 In its place is a 1.5-litre BlueHDi of more modern design, and familiar from Peugeot's car range.
-It produces 100hp.
+This produces 102hp / 270Nm in the Expert.

 - Offset driving position is poor